jfromaniello/hono-openid-connect/README.md

 # Hono OpenID Connect Middleware

-A lightweight and flexible middleware for the [Hono](https://hono.dev) web framework that handles authentication via OpenID Connect (OIDC).
-This middleware enables easy integration with OpenID Connect providers to secure your Hono applications.
+A lightweight and flexible middleware for the [Hono](https://hono.dev) web framework that simplifies authentication via OpenID Connect (OIDC).
+This package enables seamless integration with OpenID Connect providers to secure your Hono applications with minimal configuration.

+This middleware draws inspiration from [express-openid-connect](https://github.com/auth0/express-openid-connect), though its configuration and session cookie implementation are not compatible.

 ## Installation